phillipjoolee-cell/data-analytics-portfolio/beats-by-dre-externship/amazon_reviews_pipepline/data/raw/README.md

 # Raw Data

-This folder stores the original scraped datasets (Amazon reviews for Beats and competitor speakers).
-They are untouched exports, kept here for reproducibility.
+This folder holds the original scraped exports from Amazon reviews.
+These are untouched and kept for reference only.

+- Source: Amazon review exports (JSON/CSV)
+- Use: Input for cleaning and pipeline scripts

+Note: Files are messy — duplicates, nulls, and inconsistent formats are expected.

+## Connection
+This is the starting point; everything else in the pipeline builds off these raw files.